Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.52 team ERA ranks 22nd across all league pitching staffs.
+- The Cardinals have a 4.51 team ERA that ranks 22nd among all league pitching staffs.

-- The Cardinals give up the fewest home runs in baseball (97 total, one per game).
+- Cardinals pitchers combine to give up the fewest home runs in baseball (97 total, one per game).

-- In his last outing on Friday against the Chicago Cubs, the left-hander threw five innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Friday, the righty went six innings against the Chicago Cubs, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.